feza906/inspection-system/frontend/README.md

 The app will be available at http://localhost:5173

 > **Note:** Make sure the backend is running on port 3000 before using the app.

+Same here, I made all the changes while pushing into main branch, (I enjoyed backend more than frontend)